MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

 ### Mobile

-You can preview Teams personal tabs running in Office app for Android by joining the beta program.
+You can preview Teams personal tabs running in Office and Outlook app for Android by joining the beta program.

 To install the latest Office app beta, build to your physical Android device or Android emulator:

 1. Ensure you use a Google Play [supported Android device](https://support.google.com/googleplay/answer/1727131).
 1. Launch the **Play Store** on your Android device.
-1. Search for office and select **Microsoft Office: Edit & Share**.
+1. Search for your app of choice.
+For Microsoft 365 app (formerly Office), search office and select **Microsoft 365 app**.
+For Outlook, search outlook and select **Microsoft Outlook**.
 1. Select the **Install** button.

     :::image type="content" source="images/office-android-install.png" alt-text="The screenshot is an example that shows the install button for the Microsoft Office: Edit & Share app in Google Play Store.":::

-1. Select **Join** under **Join the beta section** after the installation completes.
+1. For Microsoft 365 app, select **Join** under **Join the beta section** after the installation completes.

     :::image type="content" source="images/office-android-join-beta.png" alt-text="The screenshot is an example that shows the Join the beta screen.":::

 1. Launch the Office app and sign in with your test tenant credentials.
 1. Open your profile **(Me) > Settings** and scroll to the bottom of the menu.
-2. Ensure you use Office app version 16.0.15726.20000 or higher for Android.
+1. Ensure you use Microsoft 365 app version 16.0.15726.20000 or higher for Android and/or Outlook app version 4.2247.1 (52247812) or higher for Android.

 ## Switch to the Developer Preview version of Teams